facebookresearch/hybrid-lm/README.md

 ```

 ## License
-The code is licensed under CC-BY-NC, as found in the LICENSE.txt file.
+The code is licensed under CC-BY-NC, as found in the LICENSE file.